ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% mefig "genealogy/mills-marriages-36" "300" /%}}
 </div>

 As you can see, there is yet another Pine mentioned.
+For more information on Charles Pine, see the account of the [Mills family in Staten Island]({{% ref "staten-island" %}}).

 {{% mefig "staten-island/1835-02-21-charles-pine" "700" /%}}